szstonelee/gointernal/nil.md

 # map with nil

-Map is similiar to slice.
-Check the following code
+Map is similar to slice.

 ```
 var a map[int]string